Posted July 12, 2013

 As mentioned in our previous blog posts, however, some of the largest vulnerabilities to the iOS system were caused by users “jailbreaking” their phones, and the new security features don’t address this.
 For example, last month a Trojan horse in the Simply Find It app went undetected because the malicious URL wasn’t triggered.
-Additionally, there are still plenty of “look alike” apps such as “Temple Guns” instead of “Temple Runs” or “Zombie Air Highway” instead of “Zombie Highway” that fool users into downloading apps loaded with Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs..
+Additionally, there are still plenty of “look alike” apps such as “Temple Guns” instead of “Temple Runs” or “Zombie Air Highway” instead of “Zombie Highway” that fool users into downloading apps loaded with Malware: Software that is intended to damage or disable computers and computer systems..

 Like Apple, Android has added more security features to protect users from cybercriminals.
 Its current system 4.2.x has a protection feature to combat the most prevalent type of rogue mobile app, which sends undetected SMS messages.
 More than 75 percent of all Android rogue mobile apps are SMS messages sent to premium rate numbers.